fluent/fluent-plugin-opensearch/README.md

 ### Hash flattening

-Elasticsearch will complain if you send object and concrete values to the same field.
+OpenSearch will complain if you send object and concrete values to the same field.
 For example, you might have logs that look this, from different places:

 {"people" => 100}
 {"people" => {"some" => "thing"}}

-The second log line will be rejected by the Elasticsearch parser because objects and concrete values can't live in the same field.
+The second log line will be rejected by the OpenSearch parser because objects and concrete values can't live in the same field.
 To combat this, you can enable hash flattening.

 ```
 flatten_hashes true
 flatten_hashes_separator _
 ```

-This will produce elasticsearch output that looks like this:
+This will produce opensearch output that looks like this:
 {"people_some" => "thing"}

 Note that the flattener does not deal with arrays at this time.

 ### Generate Hash ID

-By default, the fluentd elasticsearch plugin does not emit records with a _id field, leaving it to Elasticsearch to generate a unique _id as the record is indexed.
-When an Elasticsearch cluster is congested and begins to take longer to respond than the configured request_timeout, the fluentd elasticsearch plugin will re-send the same bulk request.
-Since Elasticsearch can't tell its actually the same request, all documents in the request are indexed again resulting in duplicate data.
+By default, the fluentd opensearch plugin does not emit records with a \_id field, leaving it to OpenSearch to generate a unique \_id as the record is indexed.
+When an OpenSearch cluster is congested and begins to take longer to respond than the configured request_timeout, the fluentd opensearch plugin will re-send the same bulk request.
+Since OpenSearch can't tell its actually the same request, all documents in the request are indexed again resulting in duplicate data.
 In certain scenarios, this can result in essentially and infinite loop generating multiple copies of the same data.

-The bundled elasticsearch_genid filter can generate a unique _hash key for each record, this key may be passed to the id_key parameter in the elasticsearch plugin to communicate to Elasticsearch the uniqueness of the requests so that duplicates will be rejected or simply replace the existing records.
+The bundled opensearch\_genid filter can generate a unique \_hash key for each record, this key may be passed to the id_key parameter in the opensearch plugin to communicate to OpenSearch the uniqueness of the requests so that duplicates will be rejected or simply replace the existing records.
 Here is a sample config:

 ```
 <filter **>
-  @type elasticsearch_genid
+  @type opensearch_genid
   hash_id_key _hash    # storing generated hash id key (default is _hash)
 </filter>
 <match **>
-  @type elasticsearch
+  @type opensearch
   id_key _hash # specify same key name which is specified in hash_id_key
-  remove_keys _hash # Elasticsearch doesn't like keys that start with _
+  remove_keys _hash # OpenSearch doesn't like keys that start with _
   # other settings are omitted.
 </match>
 ```

 ### Sniffer Class Name

-The default Sniffer used by the `Elasticsearch::Transport` class works well when Fluentd has a direct connection to all of the Elasticsearch servers and can make effective use of the `_nodes` API.
+The default Sniffer used by the `OpenSearch::Transport` class works well when Fluentd has a direct connection to all of the OpenSearch servers and can make effective use of the `_nodes` API.
 This doesn't work well when Fluentd must connect through a load balancer or proxy.
 The parameter `sniffer_class_name` gives you the ability to provide your own Sniffer class to implement whatever connection reload logic you require.
-In addition, there is a new `Fluent::Plugin::ElasticsearchSimpleSniffer` class which reuses the hosts given in the configuration, which is typically the hostname of the load balancer or proxy.
+In addition, there is a new `Fluent::Plugin::OpenSearchSimpleSniffer` class which reuses the hosts given in the configuration, which is typically the hostname of the load balancer or proxy.
 For example, a configuration like this would cause connections to `logging-es` to reload every 100 operations: